Catherine-Zhang/Catherine-Zhang.github.io/resume/index.md

 ### Proceedings

+`2018`
+Designing peer teaching using the backward design strategy and retrieval, spaced, and varied practices in undergraduate courses (10th Annual Conference on Higher Education Pedagogy)

 `2017`

 Stories for Science Classes: Experimental Interactive Metaphors.
 Proceedings of EDULEARN17 (9th annual International Conference on Education and New Learning Technologies)